preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 9. When you're finished, click "Save".

-Edit or delete a Property Set
+Edit or delete a property set
 ***********************************
 To edit a Property Set, click the pen.
 To delete a Property Set, click the dust bin.